ryonakano/bluedia/README.md

 ## Contributing

-If you'd like to contribute to the development of this project, please follow these steps:
+If you'd like to contribute to Bluedia, follow these steps:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`)
+2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes
+3. Make your changes and commit them.
-4. Commit your changes (`git commit -am 'Add new feature'`)
-5. Push to the branch (`git push origin feature-name`)
+4. Push to your branch (`git push origin feature-name`).
-6. Create a new Pull Request
+5. Open a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Acknowledgments

-Thanks to the developers of BlueZ, GTK, and the Python GObject Introspection library for providing the tools to interact with Bluetooth devices and create the user interface.
+Thanks to the developers of BlueZ, GTK, and PyGObject for providing the tools necessary to build this project.